jschicht/UsnJrnl2Csv/readme.txt

 Timestamps are written UTC 0.00 by default, but can be configured to anything.
 The format and precision of the timestamps can also be configured, as well as the millisec/precision separator.
 See displayed examples in the gui.

-Scan modes
+Scan mode
-There are 2 scan mode options for handling damaged input data, like for instance carved usn records.
+The scan mode option for handling damaged input data, like for instance carved usn records.
 The default mode is normal mode, which expects a well structured $UsnJrnl file, containing 1 or more usn pages.
-Scan mode 1: Deactivated.
-Scan mode 2: Is best suited with severely damaged data.
-This option is brute-force-like and will identify any chunk of data as a usn record if it resembles a valid usn record structure.
+It works fine with any damaged data.
+This option is brute-force-like and will identify any usn record in a chunk of data if it is valid.
 Usn records can be randomly put within any kind of input data, and still be found.
 This mode is very slow.

 There still exist some possibility for false positives even though lots of validation checks are present.
-2 optional validations tests can be deactivated to improve output or speed.
-The extended filename check is very slow, but also greatly reduces false positive.
+3 optional validations tests can be deactivated to improve output or speed.
+The 2 extended filename checks are slow, but also greatly reduces false positive.
 The extended timestamp check can also be optionally disable as it will throw an error on validation for timestamps outside the defined range of 14 oktober 1957 - 31 mai 2043.

 Requirements
 The journal must have been extracted beforehand by another tool.